-The RTL error-correction problem is formulated as follows: given an erroneous RTL description of a digital design, find a variant description for one or more of the modules that compose it so that the new design produces correct output responses for the given bug traces.
-Although many error-repair techniques exist for gate-level designs, very few studies focus on the RTL.
-One major reason is the lack of logic representations that can support the logic manipulation required during RTL error correction, especially for hierarchical designs.
-For example, a variable in an RTL module that is instantiated multiple times will possess many different functions depending on where it is instantiated.
-Manipulating all the functions simultaneously to find a correct fix is not an easy task.

-In [7] we proposed a framework for gate-level error correction using signatures, where a signature is a collection of a wire's simulation values and is usually represented by a bit-vector.
-Since signatures can be easily calculated via simulation, our techniques are especially suitable for RTL error correction.
-However, techniques in [7] could be applied only to combinational circuits and could not handle design hierarchies.
-To support the error-correction requirements at the RTL, where most designs contain hierarchies and are sequential, we propose a new error-correction scheme based on similar concepts.
-In this section, we first describe the baseline error-correction technique that is easier to understand.
-Next, we show how signatures should be generated at the RTL to handle hierarchical and sequential designs.
-Finally, we provide some insights that we obtained during the implementation of our system.
+The RTL error-correction problem is formulated as follows: given an erroneous RTL description, find a variant description for one or more of the modules that compose it so that the new design produces correct output responses for the entire set of given bug traces.
+Although many error-repair techniques exist for gate-level designs, very few studies focus on RTL.
+One major reason is the lack of logic representations that can support the manipulations required for error correction, especially in hierarchical designs.
+For example, a variable in an RTL module that is instantiated multiple times will implement many different functions depending on where it is instantiated.
+Solving for all the functions simultaneously to find a correct fix is not an easy task.
+In [7] Chang et al. proposed a solution for gate-level error correction using signatures, a collection of a wire's simulation values represented by a bit vector.
+Since signatures can be easily calculated via simulation, this technique is especially suitable for RTL.
+To support the error-correction requirements of RTL, we propose a new scheme based on similar concepts.
+In this section, we first describe a baseline error-correction technique and then show how we extend it to hierarchical and sequential designs.
+Finally, we provide insights obtained on the implementation of our system.